-- good means:

-- it is an issuer of the PKI service and

-- the certificate is valid (within the certificate validity time) and

 - the certificate is not revoked.

 - revoked means:

 - it is an issuer of the PKI service and

 - the certificate is valid (within the certificate validity time) and

 - the certificate has been revoked

 - unknown means:

 - the certificate is invalid (outside the certificate validity term) or

-- the certificate is valid but has not been issued by the queried issuer of the PKI service or
+- the certificate is valid but has not been issued by the gueried issuer of the PKI service or

 - the certificate is valid, but was not issued by the issuer of the PKI service.